CloudWebManage/cwm-worker-ingress/README.md

 ## Local docker-compose production environment

-Start the environment (it uses network mode = host, so all ports should be free on the host)
+Start the environment for serving http protocol (it uses network mode = host, so all ports should be free on the host)

 ```
 docker-compose up --build -d